berknology/leetcode-classifier/README.md

 ## Common Mistakes in a Coding Interview :x:

 * Did not ask clarifying questions or confirm/repeat the question
-* Could not explain your idea clearly or walk through your solution
+* Did not explain your idea clearly or walk through your solution
 * Did not listen to or take interviewer's suggestions/hints
 * Dived into coding immediately
 * Did not actively engage or interact/discuss with the interviewer